kalokcheung14/hong_kong_phantom_buses/README.md

 # Hong Kong Phantom Buses

-This is a project that make use of bus_got_lost API gateway.
+This is a project that make use of hong_kong_phantom_buses_api API gateway.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).